mlisovyi/map_with_stats/README.md

    data_raw = pd.read_csv("STATPOP2021.csv", sep=";")
    data = data_raw[["RELI", "B21BTOT"]]
-   data = mws.hectare2xy(data, "RELI")  # extract X,Y coordinates from the hectare ID
+   # `hectare2xy` is a helper function that extracts X,Y coordinates from the hectare ID
+   data = mws.hectare2xy(data, "RELI")
+   # `create_geo_df_with_hectar_polygons` is a helper function that creates GeoDataFrame with a polygon for each hectare
    gdf_stats = mws.create_geo_df_with_hectar_polygons(data, "B21BTOT", crs_out="EPSG:4326")

-   # restrict data to the Zürich neighbourhood
+   # restrict data to the Zürich neighbourhood - this step is optional
    mask_x = data["X"].between(6700_00, 7000_00)
    mask_y = data["Y"].between(2330_00, 2630_00)
    gdf = gdf_stats[mask_x & mask_y]

+   # `build_map` is the main helper function that will create a map with a coropleth layer
    title = "Dummy data"  # the to be used as data description in the tooltip and colormap map = mws.build_map(gdf, title, "equidistant", n_bins=5) map.save("map.html")